 Read an interview with Jenn here.

-Mason Rosenthal is an original performance maker, actor, director, dancer, and teacher from Skokie, Illinois.
-He is a Co-Director of Lightning Rod Special and a member of The Medium Theatre Company both based out of Philadelphia.
+Mason Rosenthal is an original performance maker, director, actor, and teacher from Skokie, Illinois.
+He is a Co-Director of Lightning Rod Special and a member of The Medium Theatre Company, both devised theatre companies based in Philadelphia.
 Mason holds a BFA in Drama from New York University where he studied with The Atlantic Theater Company Acting School.
 After graduating, he was on faculty at The Atlantic from 2007 to 2011.
-Mason has studied improvisational dance techniques with his mentor George Russell since 2006.
-In 2011 he moved from NYC to Philadelphia to be the Headlong Performance Institute‘s first teaching fellow.
-His original work has been supported by FringeArts as a 2012-2013 LAB fellow.
+He has studied improvisational dance with his teaching mentor George Russell since 2006.
+In 2011 he moved to Philadelphia to be the Headlong Performance Institute’s first teaching fellow.
+In 2017, he left Philadelphia to pursue an MFA in Performance as Public Practice with The University of Texas at Austin.
 For more information, check out his website.

 Read an interview with Mason here.